San Francisco Bay Ferry: Future expansion

 An additional terminal in Mission Bay intended to serve events at Chase Center is expected to open in 2024 at the foot of 16th Street, with an interim terminal currently located at Pier 48.

 WETA plans to establish new service from Berkeley and Redwood City to San Francisco.
 Its long-term vision also includes service from San Francisco to Antioch, Hercules, Martinez, and Treasure Island.
 WETA projects the fleet to increase from 13 to 57 vessels by 2035 to accommodate these new services plus frequency increases on existing routes.

 Annual ridership

 Fleet

-As of late 2018, the WETA's fleet consists of thirteen vessels, with three under construction at Dakota Creek Industries and expected to enter service in 2019.
-Long term plans call for an additional 44 ferries to enter the fleet by 2035.
+As of early 2023, the WETA's fleet consists of seventeen vessels, with one under construction at Mavrik Marine and expected to enter service in 2023.
+Long-term plans call for an additional 44 ferries to enter the fleet by 2035.